Conditions in Shopify Flow

 If any conditions are met

 Selecting If any conditions are met results in a true response if any one of the criteria that you set is true.
+This is like an OR statement in programming.

 For example, you create a workflow to tag orders that are considered high or medium risk.